nonplayer/hammercrawl/hc_core_player.md

 2. Winner of last initiative wins
 3. Roll off

 After Initiative is determined, the winning side gets to take all of their actions first, followed by the losing side.
-Each side must take their actions in the following order, every time:

-1. Movement: Resolve all Movement first.
-2. Missile: People firing ranged weapons go second.
-3. Melee: People making melee attacks go third.
-4. Misc.: People taking "miscellaneous" actions go fourth.
-5. Magic: People using magic spells and attacks go last.

-The Hammersmith resolves this by announcing which "phase" of action is now, and resolving the actions of any characters who are acting in that phase.
-Players can choose to wait to declare their actions until their chosen phase is announced.
-Actions are declared and resolved at the same time.
+In the unusual case of three-plus side competing against each other, each side acts in the order they rolled.

+When the players' side acts, the Leader designates who goes first.
+After that player's action is done, the Leader again designates who goes next.
+This repeats until everyone has taken a Turn.

+When the 'Smith's side acts, they are allowed to choose in what order their minions act, as they act, and resolve them one at a time accordingly.

+Once both sides have completed their turns, it is time to roll initiative for a new round of combat.
+Repeat these rounds until one side is the victor, or another suitable outcome is reached.

-### Movement Phase
+### Your Turn

-After winning Initiative, everyone on the acting side can choose one of the following movement options:
+On your turn, you can Move and then Act, or instead Act and then Move.
+You cannot split that up unless rules specifically tell you otherwise.

+#### Moving

+Your movement options are as follows:

 * **Stay Put:** By standing your ground and not moving, you still get to act afterward in the proper order this round.
 You additionally enjoy a +1 readiness bonus to any one rolled die (of any size) during that action.
-* **Move Near:** You can choose to move no further than your Speed, and still act afterward in the proper order this round.
+* **Move Near:** You can choose to move no further than your Speed, and still take an action this round.
 * **Move Far:** You can choose to rush, moving up to double your Speed.
-You do not get to act afterward this round.

-### Missile Phase

-After movement, anyone making missile, thrown, or other ranged attacks acts.

-### Melee Phase

-After missile attacks are resolved, anyone making melee attacks acts.

-### Misc.
-Phase

-After melee attacks are resolved, anyone taking any other "miscellaneous" actions acts.
+You can not both Move Far and Take an Action in the same round.

+#### Taking Actions

+TBD

+##### Basic Attack Action

+TBD

+##### Cast Spell Action

+TBD

-#### Special: Defensive Action
+##### Defensive Action

 You can choose to dedicate your turn's action to avoiding damage entirely by using a Defensive Action - sometimes called "taking a defensive position."